KailinH/DSexercise/README.md

 # DSexercise
-A collection of exercises towards to my goal of becoming a better data scientist
+A collection of my effort to sharpen my data science skills